NCERT Solutions for Class 10 Science Chapter 7 – Download Free PDF

 5. What is the role of the brain in reflex action?

-Reflex actions are formed instantaneously in response to the stimulus that has no time to think.
+Reflex actions are formed instantaneously in response to a stimulus that has no time to think.
 For instance, the sensory nerves that detect heat are connected to the nerves that move the muscles of the hand.
 Such a connection of detecting the signal from the nerves (input) and responding to it quickly (output) is known as reflex arc.

 Reflex action are generated in spinal cord and the information also reaches brain.
 This helps the brain to record this event and remember it for future use.
-Brain helps the person to get awareness of the stimulus and prevent himself from that situation again.
+Brain helps the person to get awareness of the stimulus and prevent the danger posed by the situation in the future.

 Questions Page number 119

 1. What are plant hormones?

-Plant hormones are the organic substances produces at certain sites of the plant and are translocated to other parts based on the requirement.
+Plant hormones are the organic substances produced at certain sites of a plant and are translocated to other parts based on the requirement.
 Plant hormones help to coordinate growth, development and responses to the environment.
 Ex: Auxin’s Gibberlin’s, cytokines, abscisic acid and ethylene.

 2. How is the movement of leaves of a sensitive plant different from the movement of a shoot towards light?

 |Sl. no||Movement of leaves of a sensitive plant||Movement of a shoot towards light|